CartoDB/carto-vl/docs/guides/08-animated-visualizations.md

 ```

 **Note:**
-The `setInterval()` is a commond method available at the browser, that calls a function or evaluates an expression at specified intervals, in milliseconds.
+The `setInterval()` is a common method available at the browser, that calls a function or evaluates an expression at specified intervals, in milliseconds.
 You can also do this update by listening to `carto.layer` events.
-This topic is covered more in-depth in the [Interactivity and Events Guide](/developers/carto-vl/guides/interactivity-events/); once you know how, the second options is preferred.
+This topic is covered more in-depth in the [Add interactivity and events Guide](/developers/carto-vl/guides/add-interactivity-and-events/); once you know how, the second options is preferred.

 #### All together